 - Lines.
-Two attended lines are permitted in all non-tidal waters other than in some trout waters.
-Attended lines must be within 50m, in your line of sight, and have no more than 2 hooks per line with up to 3 treble hooks attached to any lure per line other than in some trout waters.
-A lure is considered a single hook. - Setlines are not permitted. - Traps and nets.
-You may use up to 5 pyramid lift nets or hoop / lift nets or a combination of both and 1 shrimp trap other than in trout waters where the use of traps and nets is prohibited (except when using up to 5 hoop nets in Googong Dam or Lakes Lyell, Wallace, Eucumbene or Jindabyne to take yabbies). - Bowfishing.
-On 3-September-2021 amendments were made to the Fisheries Management (General) Regulation 2019 to permit the use of bowfishing equipment to take carp under certain circumstances.
-For more information go to https://www.dpi.nsw.gov.au/fishing/fisheries-consultation/bowfishing-reform
+A fisher may use two attended lines and possess four lines with lures attached in all non-tidal waters (with only 2 in use at any time), other than in some trout waters.
+Attended lines must be within 50m, in your line of sight, and have no more than 2 hooks per line with up to 3 treble hooks attached to any lure per line other than in sometrout waters.
+A lure is considered a single hook. - Traps and nets.
+You may use up to 5 hoop / open pyramid lift nets (Figure 9) and 1 shrimp trap to take Yabbies and freshwater Shrimp, other than in trout waters where the use of traps and nets is prohibited (except when using up to 5 hoop / open pyramid lift nets in Googong Dam or Lakes Lyell, Wallace, Eucumbene or Jindabyne to take yabbies).